3 Ways to Budget and Plan your Business Financial Projections

 Organisations operate more efficiently when they can adapt and respond to the business and economic climate.
 Using modelling techniques, predictive analytics, multiple ‘what if’ scenarios and rolling forecasts as part of the planning and budgeting process can help minimise uncertainty in the business.
 FP&A professionals are able to be more responsive in a fast-moving market and are able to deliver reliable analysis and operational reports to more accurately facilitate decision-making.

 3. Enrich the Analysis of your Data

 As amazing as spreadsheets are, collaboration, agility and analysis aren’t words you think of when describing that tool.
 Yet, many FP&A teams continue to rely on spreadsheets to manage the planning and budgeting process.
 With spreadsheets it’s easier to introduce errors and harder to be collaborative, and they are unsuited for the complex dynamic planning and reporting organisations require.
 FP&A ends up spending the bulk of its time verifying that the numbers are up to date and accurate.
 As a result, the team doesn’t have time to work with stakeholders to deliver insightful analysis that will really help in planning for company growth.

+Oracle NetSuite Planning and Budgeting allows for quick adoption of world-class financial plan and budgeting across business lines with flexible and customisable deployment options.
 NetSuite Planning and Budgeting facilitates both organisation wide and departmental planning with modelling capabilities, approval workflows and reporting within one collaborative scalable solution.
 A cloud-based planning and budgeting solution makes data accessible, in real-time, to everyone who needs to see such information.
 Accessibility boosts participation and accountability, making it easier to get meaningful input and engagement.